 Best skin betting sites

 The best sites to use for skin betting are those where you trade your skins for real money during the deposit process.
-This is due to the fact that these sites are completely safe to use and have a selection of bets that is way better than those sites where you deposit with skins and withdraw with skins.
+This is due to the fact that these sites are completely safe to use and have a selection of eSport bets that is way better than those sites where you deposit with skins and then also have to withdraw with skins.
 In this category of skin betting sites, there are two top quality ones that you shouldn’t miss out on; Arcanebet and ggBET.

-Once you’re up and running, using your skins to bet with at ggBET is easy as pie, but if it’s your first time it may seem a bit complicated.
+Once you’re up and running, using your skins to bet with is easy as pie, but if it’s your first time it may seem a little bit complicated.
 Fear not, we will guide you through the entire process!

-1. When you have created an account with ggBET, you head on over to the deposit page and select the method “Skinpay”.
+When you have created an account with Arcanebet or ggBET, you head on over to the deposit page and select the method “Skinpay”.

-If you’re betting with ggBET, you now have to enter your Steam ID and the currency that you would like the value of the skins to be listed in.
-Your steam ID can be found by logging into your Steam account and checking the url:
+If you’re betting with ggBET, you now have to enter your steam ID and the currency that you would like the value of the skins to be listed in.
+Your Steam ID can be found by logging into your Steam account and checking the url:

-3. By pressing “pay”, a new window will open where you’ll be taken to skinpay.com.
+By pressing “pay”, a new window will open where you’ll be taken to skinpay.com.
 If everything is in order, you’ll be able to see all of your skins available for trading and the trade value of them shown in the currency you chose at ggBET.
 Skins not loading properly?
 Head on over to number 3, otherwise go directly to number 4.

-Please note that for any skins to be found, your inventory in steam must be set to public.
-You’re able to change this on the following link, where the number highlighted in green must be your steam ID:
+Please note that for any skins to be found, your inventory in Steam must be set to public.
+You’re able to change this on the link below, where the number highlighted in green must be your own Steam ID:

 Please also note that you have to enable a steam guard authenticator through a mobile app if you haven’t done this.
 You can find all the information on how you do this on the following link:

-4. Choose what skins you would like to turn into real money by clicking on them and then press “add funds to ggBET”.
+Choose what skins you would like to turn into real money by clicking on them and then press “add funds to ggBET” or “add funds to Arcanebet”.

-6. After you’ve pressed “accept trade”, a new window will open which is a steam page of the transaction.
+After you’ve pressed “accept trade”, a new window will open which is a Steam page of the transaction.
 You must now confirm the trade here as well.

 Please note that a window will pop up saying that the trade seems suspicious because the person you’re trading with isn’t offering any items.
-Don’t worry about this as you will receive money to you ggBET account.
+Don’t worry about this as you will receive money to your ggBET or Arcanebet account.
 All you have to do is to press the green button that says that it’s a gift.

 Once you’ve done this, the last step is to confirm the trade in your Steam mobile app.
-Open the mobile app for steam and head on over to “confirmations” and you will be able to confirm the trade their.
+Open the mobile app for Steam and head on over to “confirmations” and you will be able to confirm the trade there.